alex90ermakov/alex90ermakov/README.md

   ]

 currently_learning: ["JavaScript, QA Automation"]
-2022 Goals: ["Established the testing process on the project as the only tester"]
+2022 Goals: ["Established the testing process on the project as the sole tester"]
 hobbies: ["Gaming", "Cinema", "Art"]
 ```